serforin0/fullstack-test/README.md

 - Include a `README.md` with setup and running instructions, a project overview, and notes on libraries/frameworks used.
 - Mention any assumptions or limitations in your implementation.
 - Not submitting the project on time will immediately disqualify you as a candidate.
+- Please do not introduce any commits after the submittion time, these will not be taken in consideration.

 ## Good Luck